Securing Organizations that Make the World a Better Place

 UN/NGOs, just like our other customers, have missions they need to accomplish.
 Not only is managing and maintaining a cybersecurity infrastructure a drain on funds, but it can also be a distraction for IT.
 The last thing our customers need is a security provider that doesn’t understand their infrastructure, doesn’t want to be involved, and only sends a continuous stream of difficult to interpret alerts.
 Their valuable IT resources need to focus on their humanitarian missions – not cybersecurity.
 That’s where Open Systems steps in.

 At Open Systems, we do things differently.
-While UN/NGOs are busy with their missions, it becomes our mission to apply our vast Microsoft security expertise, certified professionals, and thorough, scientific processes to remove the burden of cybersecurity.
-We do all that through Open Systems Mission Control, our globally distributed, 24x7 SOCs.
+While UN/NGOs are busy with their missions, we apply our vast tech expertise, certified professionals, and thorough scientific processes to ease the burden of cybersecurity.
+We do all that through Open Systems Mission Control, our globally distributed 24x7 network operations center.

 Mission Control becomes an extension of their IT organization and our security engineers become their cybersecurity experts, on the job 24x7.
 We monitor their environment and resolve issues, so they don't need to.
 We take over day-to-day operations so they can focus on what they do best- take care of people in need.
 We help them secure their digital transformation.
 We can manage everything to any level they require.
 We can handle only a few tasks or completely manage all their security operations.